 Burning the stove at a very high temperature the first few times may damage the paint.
 Burn fires at a moderate level the first few days.
-Do not place anything on the stove top during the curing process as this may result in damage to your paint finish.
+DO NOT place anything on the stove top during the curing process as this may result in damage to your paint finish.

-Take care not to open the stove doors too vigorously in case of causing smoke spillage.
+Take care not to open the stove door too vigorously in case of causing smoke spillage.
 If smoke spillage occurs after the fire door has been opened this could be due to poor chimney draft.
-SEE TROUBLESHOOTING.
+SEE TROUBLESHOOTING ON P27.